 But in another article here by WordStream, research found conversion rates have dropped by an average of 21% for paid search ads on Google.
 While that sounds horrible on the surface, the research goes on to find a double-digit increase on conversion rates for non-profits and charities.

 My point here is that it’s time to be much more analytic and thoughtful with your marketing approach.
 You may have thought of Google and Facebook as great sources of new business in the past, and your instinct has developed over the years to know just how to “tweak” the systems to get really great conversion rates.
 But today is different, and in the spirit of “anything-but-normal”, it’s time to let analytics guide you through these now turbulent times.

 Radio is still a great buy

-Here’s another interesting insight we recently found in the world of radio advertising.
+Here’s another interesting insight we recently found in the world of radio advertising and it’s potential effectiveness.
 While broadcast ads may sound “old school” to some of you, the truth is this can be an incredibly important medium to consider.
 Research giant Nielsen just released new data indicating that 83% of American adults are spending the same or more time with radio as a result of the COVID-19 outbreak.
 Their report also found that 60% of adults trust radio to give timely information about Coronavirus.